YCChenVictor/blog-frontend/_posts/DSA/2021-11-25-DSA-1-Overview.md

 ### space complexity

 We also ignore the math definition of big o and use the definition of big o in industry.
-Space complexity means how many elements for this problem to be done at most; for example, given a singly linked list with n elements, if we want to "remove" a element of this list, given we have the address of this element, we need to find this element first and then change the pointer of the previous node to the next node.
+Space complexity means how many elements needed for this problem to be done at most; for example, given a singly linked list with n elements, if we want to "remove" an element of this list, given we have the address of this element, we need to find this element first and then change the pointer of the previous node to the next node.
 On the storage point, we need no more space to find the next node but need one more space to save the address of the next node and change the pointer of previous node to this address, meaning the space complexity = O(1).

 ## What